 If you have any queries or concerns, please reach out to your facility General Manager or Administrators who will be happy to guide you through the process over the festive season.

 Thank you for your support during a year which has had its challenges, but we are proud that together we have created a better home and experiences for your loved one.
 We look forward to a great year ahead in 2022.
 I hope that the festive season is a joyous one and filled with creating wonderful memories with family and friends.

 Chief Executive Officer

-Dear Residents, Consumers and Families, The NSW Government has extended public health order restrictions to at least 12:01am on 28th August 2021.
-Requirements for essential visitors to St Basil’s...
+Dear Residents, Consumers and Families, The NSW Government has extended public health order restrictions to at least 11:59pm on Friday 30th July 2021.
+Visitors are only permitted to enter...